HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Another benefit to using native lazy-loading is that browsers like Chrome are <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=996963">experimenting</a> with using heuristics to ignore the attribute on probable LCP candidates.
 This is only possible with native lazy-loading, so custom solutions would not benefit from any improvements in this case.

-**18%**
-_The percent of mobile pages that use either native or custom lazy-loading on their LCP image._

 {{ figure_markup(
   content="18%",
   caption="The percent of mobile pages that use native or custom lazy-loading on their LCP image.",